Amy Denshire donated 2019-05-08 06:02:05 +1000

 Bellingen Riverwatch is an initiative of OzGREEN and The NSW Office of Environment & Heritage in partnership with Bellingen Shire Council, NSW Waterwatch, Western Sydney University, Taronga Zoo Sydney, Bellinger Landcare, Earthwatch Institute, Eco Logical Australia, North Coast Local Land Services and Jaliigirr Biodiversity Alliance.

 It is rare to find a project with this level of sustained community engagement, paired with such strong and consistent partner collaboration and focus.
 The breadth of project partners reflects the importance placed on working together collaboratively with key stakeholders who have a role to play in catchment health and biodiversity.
 This partnership approach allows us to leverage the expertise and available resources of a strong group of organisations and individuals.

-- To meaningfully engage the community to collect long-term, scientifically robust data to support recovery actions for the Critically Endangered Bellinger River Snapping Turtle ('Myuchelys georgesi') and other threatened species.
+To meaningfully engage the community to provide long-term, scientifically robust water quality data to support recovery actions for the Bellinger River Snapping Turtle ('Myuchelys georgesi') and other threatened species.
 The reportable elements of this are Temperature (air and water), pH, Electrical Conductivity, Turbidity, Available Phosphate, Dissolved Oxygen.

-- To adopt a whole ecosystem approach and collect water quality data, monitor riparian vegetation, report turtle sightings and evidence of turtle nests, conduct water bug surveys, improve habitat and other monitoring activities directly contributing to science.
+To adopt a whole ecosystem approach educate volunteers and the community in riparian vegetation monitoring, reporting turtle sightings and evidence of turtle nests, conducting water bug surveys, and improving habitat.

-- To enable easy access and use of the data collected to the project stakeholders and the community to aid decision making, guide research, inform policy, raise awareness and improve community understanding about the environment and threatened species.
+To enable easy access and use of the data collected to the project stakeholders and the community to aid decision making, guide research, inform policy, raise awareness.

 - To connect the community to expertise provided by various subject experts (e.g. scientists, ecologists, academics).